ITISFoundation/osparc-manual/docs/platform_introduction/core_elements/dashboard.md

 ![dash](https://github.com/ITISFoundation/osparc-manual-z43/blob/master/docs/_media/dashboard.png?raw=true)
 *Main sections and elements of the *osparc* Dashboard.*

-The Dashboard is your personal landing page when you log into your *osparc* account.
 Within the Dashboard a number of important sections and elements can be are highlighted:

 1. **Dashboard Button** <br/>
    This button allows you to return to the Dashboard and Overview at any time from anywhere within the platform.